 Stowe grew up in the southwest border region, living and working in New Mexico, Texas and Mexico.
 She credits these experiences with a heightened awareness of geographical and political boundaries; and a fascination with the exploration of identity of self in her work.

-Stowe’s intentions of sensory inclusive exhibitions are that the audience will make their own associations within the imagery and the reimagined maps and codes that will intersect with the imagery and sounds.
+Stowe’s intentions of sensory inclusive exhibitions, are that the audience will make their own associations and memories within the imagery of reimagined maps and codes that intersect with sound.